tonyvanriet/lunch-bot/README.md

 ## Usage

 `lunch-bot` is very much under development, though the basic functionality described above is working well.
+I'd love to have more people testing it out.
+If you're interested, drop me a note and I'd be happy to answer questions.

 To use it, you'll have to create a bot user in Slack and put its API token in an `api-token.txt` file at the top-level of the project.